Reduce repeat pharmacy checks

 How Serious Shortage Protocols Work

 When the UK government recognises a critical supply issue, NHSBSA can issue a Serious Shortage Protocol (SSP).
-This is a legal instrument that allows community pharmacists to supply a specified alternative medicine without going back to the prescriber.
-For ramipril 2.5mg tablets, pharmacists are authorised to dispense capsules instead.
+This is a legal instrument that allows community pharmacists to supply a specified alternative quantity, strength, formulation or medicine without going back to the prescriber.
+Ask your pharmacist what the current SSP permits for your prescription.

 SSPs are only activated when there is genuine clinical and supply-chain justification.
 They include specific instructions on what can be substituted and any quantity restrictions.
 You can view all current SSPs on the NHSBSA website.